GEANT-DataPlaneProgramming/int-collector/README.md

 If you don't want to update kernel or it's in a newer version, you have to build a new docker image from the source:
 - git clone https://github.com/GEANT-DataPlaneProgramming/INT-collector
 - cd INT-collector
-- docker build -t INTcollector .
+- docker build -t int-collector .
 # Pulication
 - N. V. Tu, J. Hyun, G. Y. Kim, J. Yoo and J. W. Hong, "INTCollector: A High-performance Collector for In-band Network Telemetry," *2018 14th International Conference on Network and Service Management (CNSM)*, Rome, 2018, pp. 10-18.